DavideCandoli/PULSEE/README.md

 In this case, however, the resonant frequencies of the system are both 1 and -1 MHz, due to the characteristics of the pure quadrupolar energy spectrum, so both the rotating waves that compose the linearly polarized pulse are able to induce transitions.
 In order to visualize properly both the positive and negative resonance lines in the spectrum, the functions for the analysis of the FID must be run as follows:
 ```
 f, ft, ft_n = fourier_transform_signal(t, fid, 0.5, 1.5, opposite_frequency=True)

 plot_fourier_transform(f, ft, ft_n)
 ```
 ![Pure_NQR - NMR_Spectrum](Figures_README/Pure_NQR_NMR_Spectrum.png)

 ### Acknowledgementes

+The program presented above was made possible thanks to professors Samuele Sanna (Università di Bologna) and Vesna Mitrovic (Brown University), who have been a great help in the interpretation of the physics simulated by the software.

+Further contributions to the developement of the program have been the advices given by Stephen Carr (Brown University) and professor Enrico Giampieri (Università di Bologna).